oripa/oripa/README.md

 History of updates
 -------

+* __2012/09/17 Bug fix:__
+    * Behavior of right click on copy-and-paste mode becomes the same as original ORIPA.
+It will get back to "Select" mode.
+<p></p>

 * __2012/09/08 Improve usability:__
     * On copy-and-paste mode, you can select the origin vertex by pressing Ctrl key.
 <p></p>

 * __2012/08/28 Bug fix, improve usability:__